Jirel people

-The Jirel (जिरेल जाति) is one of the 59 indigenous peoples in Nepal.They call themselves Jiriba, which means "people from the mountain of life."
-Jiriba believe that they migrated to Nepal, Jiri, and Dolakha from Tibet from the north in the ancient time crossing the pass near to Gauri Shankar mountain.
+The Jirel (जिरेल जाति) are one of the 59 indigenous peoples in Nepal.
+They call themselves Jiriba, which means "people from the mountain of life."

+The Jirel were under the Kirat dynasty but eventually departed from them.
+Some Jirel routinely traveled to Tibet for work in ancient times, eventually leading to them adopting Buddhist culture.
 The name of the mountain Gaurishankar in Jiriba or Jirel is "Tsheri/ziri".
 In Jirel language "Zi/Tshe" means life or light and "Ri" means mountain.
 Jiriba means "the People from the life mountain".
 They are the original inhabitants of vast Jiri and its adjoining villages in Dolkha district, the central region of Nepal.
 They have their own distinct language, culture, customs, rituals and lifestyles.
-In the beginning They were bon practising phonbo "bonpo".
+They historically practiced phonbo or "bonpo".
 They are now mostly Buddhist but many of the Jirel adhere to other religions, like Christianity, Islam and Hinduism.